-5. The active population valued increased from 1223 to 1418.
-The retiree population increased from 1142 to 1255.
+3. The active population valued increased from 1418 to 1428.
+The retiree population increased from 1255 to 1335.

-While the actuary believes that the assumptions are reasonable for financial reporting purposes, it should be understood that there is a range of assumptions that could be deemed reasonable that would yield different results.
+4. Demographic assumptions were modified based on the Sherman Actuarial Services should be understood that there is a range of assumptions that could be deemed reasonable that would yield different results.
 Moreover, while the actuary considers the assumption set to be reasonable based on prior plan experience, it should be understood that future plan experience may differ considerably from what has been assumed.